skuthyar/Domestication_analyses/README.md

 The folders are organized as such:
 1. Preprocessing and assembly
-3. Taxonomic annotation using MetaPhlan
+3. Taxonomic annotation using MetaPhlan and Kraken2
 4. Functional annotation for CAZymes, KEGG orthologs, AMR genes
 5. Metagenomic-assembled genomes assembly, taxonomic annotation, and functional annotation
 6. Statistical analyses